ziggydale45/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**
 It looks as though my light does change for the whole range of the potentiometer.
 I'm using a 270 Ohm resistor + my 10k Ohm potentiometer.
 This means my range is from 270 Ohm to 10270 Ohm.
-For the LED to not detectably change throughout the range of the potentiometer, my guess is that
+For the LED to not detectably change throughout the range of the potentiometer, the voltage must either hit a max or minimum threshold, where the LED is powered off or lit as brightly as it can be.
+My guess is that with different resistor values, I might be able to find this threshold.

 ## Part E. Fade an LED using Arduino